ayushub/msts-code-challenge/README.md

 The following bugs have been reported by users for the features already implemented:

-- [ ] A user have reported that she keeps getting logged out of the system every ~15-20 minutes or so even if she is active in the application.
+- [ ] A user have reported that they keeps getting logged out of the system every 15 minutes or so even if they have been active in the application.
-- [ ] Several users has reported that the transaction dates shown in the overview and detail view doesn't always match when they did the purchase.
+- [ ] Several users has reported that the transaction dates shown in the overview and detail view doesn't always match up with the date they made the purchase.

 ### Developer / technical concerns

 The following items have been raised by developers

-- [ ] There are no automated test suite for any of the features implemented.
+- [ ] There are no automated test suites for any of the features implemented.

 ## Mocked services